yxLOL/yxLOL.github.io/_pages/about.md

 Ye.
 English word "yes" without the s.
 Try your best not to pronounce it as "yay", even though it does sound more delightful.

 ## Where are you from?
 China.
-If you insist on asking for the details, I was born in WUhan and grew up in Shanghai.
+If you insist on asking for the details, I was born in Wuhan and grew up in Shanghai.

 No, Shanghai is not close to Beijing.
 It takes 5 hours by high-speed train if you know what that is.

 ## What's your major?
 Computer science.
 I like math better though.
-I chose it only because of the messed up immigration system here, which you probably won't want to get started about.
+I chose it only because of the messed up immigration system here, which you probably won't want to get me started about.

 ## How do you like here so far?
 I'm having the best time of my life, thank you very much for asking.
 I visit my therapist regularly and submitted petitions if I experienced anything that's not bearable.
 Having control over life feels great.